myami/JC3mpRace/README.md

 1. Change css everywhere
 2. Fix issue link to the race gamemode
 3. Clean code
+4. Fix name with space don't update on leaderboard

 #### Credits
 Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato.